jsinger67/parol/docs/Tutorial.md

 Ok, the `Pair` item is processed correctly too.

-Wee need to combine lists pairs into objects finally.
+We need to combine lists of pairs into objects finally.
 And we can conceive what the object's variant of enum `JsonGrammarItem` would look like:

 ```rust
 Object(Vec<JsonGrammarItem>),